Warning: quite a long post. Skipping it might bring consequences that are as bad as skipping your vocab lessons.

 The normal levels are all the ones left and represent most of your WK journey (41 levels total).

-If you’ve read the Guide, you’ll know that “guruing” radicals from x level will unlock the lessons of kanji from that same level, which then will lead you to “guru” those kanji and unlock vocabulary from this same x level.
+If you’ve read How Do I Get More Lessons? you’ll know that “guruing” radicals from x level will unlock the lessons of kanji from that same level, which then will lead you to “guru” those kanji and unlock vocabulary from this same x level.
 In order to level up, it’s necessary to have “guru’d” 90% of kanji from a certain level at least once.

 Usually right after leveling up, you’ll unlock all the radicals and the 1st batch of kanji from that level.
 This is the Part 1 of normal levels.
 Once you “guru” the radicals and unlock the remaining kanji lessons (2nd batch), you start with the Part 2 of the level.
 Eventually, you’ll reach 90% of “guru’d” kanji and level up, just to start this process all over again.